When should I apply for a DBA?

-Continuing the last post’s discussion of the fictitious business name (FBN – or, colloquially, the DBA for “doing business as”), this post is prompted by a client’s question as to when his company should apply for its fictitious business name.
+This post continues the last post’s discussion of the fictitious business name (FBN – or, colloquially, the DBA for “doing business as”).
+This post is prompted by a client’s question as to when his company should apply for a DBA / fictitious business name.

 California Business & Professions Code Section 17910(a) states that a Fictitious Business Name Statement must be filed within 40 days of the time when the FBN first was used by the registrant to conduct business in the state.